ubilabs/react-geosuggest/README.md

 In case you want to provide your own Google Maps object, pass it in as googleMaps.
 The default is the global google maps object.

-#### useNominatim
+#### disableAutoLookup
 Type: `Boolean`
 Default: `false`

-Set to true if you prefer to use Open Street Maps Nominatim service instead of google APIs.
-Note that usage with autolookup fields is prohibited by OSM terms of serivce so a 'Search' button will be added to the component to query for suggests.
-This option also removes the google maps api page include requirement.
+Set to true if you prefer to use a geocodeProvider that does not allow autocomplete lookups (Open Street Maps Nominatim service, for example).
+If set to true a 'Search' button will be added to the component to query for suggests.

+#### geocodeProvider
+Type: `Object`
+Default: `null`

+Can be used to supply your own geocode provider.
+The provider must implement a function named 'geocode' that takes the userInput and returns suggestion results in a JSON array.
+You can use the getSuggestLabel property to set the suggestion label field.

 #### ignoreTab
 Type: `Boolean`